-A kitchen remodel is, of course, a significant investment.
-It’s important that you design, plan and build a space that serves the needs of your entire household for the life of the kitchen.
+A kitchen remodel is of course a significant investment.
+It is important that you design, plan, and build a space that serves the needs of your entire household for the life of the kitchen.
 Once you’ve plotted how it needs to serve your functional needs, it’s easier to choose the layout and design elements to make it a beautifully functional space for years to come.

-Engaging an interior designer doesn’t have to feel like a big commitment.
+Engaging an interior designer does not have to feel like a big commitment.
 We offer what we call a Design Agreement.
 For a minimal upfront cost, you get to tap into the knowledge, experience, and resources of our team.
-At the end, you will have a picture of the proposed design and a layout plan to keep.
-If you see the value in what we offer, we put the cost of the Design Agreement towards your project budget for the build out.
-It’s that simple—and the results will be simply stunning!
+At the end, you will have a picture of the proposed design and/or a layout plan to keep.
+If you see the value in what we offer, we put the cost of the Design Agreement towards your project for the build out of it.
+It is that simple and the results will be stunning!

 To speak with one of our expert designers at 3W design, inc. please call (603) 226-3399 and they will be happy to discuss your kitchen remodeling project with you!